 - Metro 2 - RBWH busway station to UQ Lakes busway station.

-The revised project will introduce a fleet of trackless, rubber-tyred Metro vehicles with capacity for up to 150 people that can use the busway alongside regular bus services.
+The expanded project will introduce a fleet of trackless, rubber-tyred Metro vehicles with capacity for up to 150 people that can use the busway alongside regular bus services.

 - 21 kilometre dedicated route servicing 18 stations